leahnp/pipeline-library/README.md

-stage.beforeScript.image | Docker image to use for running the script stage.beforeScript.shell | Shell to use for running the script stage.beforeScript.script | Path to script file to run relative to current workspace stage.afterScript | Script info to execute before staging deployment stage.afterScript.image | Docker image to use for running the script stage.afterScript.shell | Shell to use for running the script stage.afterScript.script | Path to script file to run relative to current workspace
+stage.beforeScript.image | Docker image to use for running the script stage.beforeScript.shell | Shell to use for running the script stage.beforeScript.script | Path to script file to run relative to current workspace stage.afterScript | Script info to execute afrter staging deployment stage.afterScript.image | Docker image to use for running the script stage.afterScript.shell | Shell to use for running the script stage.afterScript.script | Path to script file to run relative to current workspace stage.deploy | deploy to stage, true or false.
+False by default

 #### prod